liaohuqiu/liaohuqiu.github.io/_posts/blog/2015/2015-06-22-corpse-bride.md

 I think her life is sorrowful, even when she is an undead.

-There are two kind of men who always hurt the girl like Emily, who is beautiful and sweet, kind and innocent.
+There are two kinds of men who always hurt the girls like Emily, who are beautiful and sweet, kind and innocent.

-The first one is the guys who like Lord Barkis, who is handsome, mysterious and sophisticated.
+The first one is the guys like Lord Barkis, who are handsome, mysterious and sophisticated.

 He lied to her, cheated her, murdered her.
-He was really a bad guy, he tried to lie the whole world, and should and also had been punished.
+He was really a bad guy, he tried to lie to the whole world, and should and also had been punished.

 This is a kind of explicit evil.

-The second one is the guys who like Victor, who is also good looking but naive and irresponsible.
+The second one is the guys like Victor, who are also good looking but naive and irresponsible.

 He was far away from ready for the marriage with Victoria.
 He always tried to make things right, but in fact just made it worse.